logo

 Low-Intensity Steady-State (LISS) Cardio

-LISS cardio involves performing low-intensity exercises like walking, cycling, or swimming for an extended duration, just something to get the blood pumping in a healthy manner, without killing your gains.
+LISS cardio involves performing low-intensity exercises like walking, cycling, or swimming for an extended duration, just something to get the blood pumping in a healthy manner, without killing your gains or putting too much stress on your joints, which is something that more intense cardio (such as running) can do.
 Powerlifters can benefit from incorporating 30-60 minute LISS sessions, as it helps improve aerobic capacity without causing excessive fatigue that may interfere with strength training.

 Rowing